-High: The long-term health risk assessment is High based on average $PM{2.5}$ concentration, and the likelihood of exposure at this hazard severity level.
-A High health risk level suggests that long-term exposure to $PM{2.5}$ is expected to have require notable future medical surveillance activities and medical provider resources are anticipated (Reference 4, Table 3-3).
-Confidence in the long-term $PM{2.5}$ health risk assessment is low due to significant data gaps for samples in the winter and fall (Reference 5, Table 3-6).
+The long-term health risk assessment is High based on average $PM{2.5}$ concentrations, and the likelihood of exposure at this hazard severity level.
+A High health risk level suggests that long-term exposure to $PM{2.5}$ is expected to require notable future medical surveillance activities and medical provider resources are anticipated to be needed.
+(Reference 2, Table 3-3).
+Confidence in the long-term $PM{2.5}$ health risk assessment is low due to significant data gaps for samples in the winter and fall (Reference 2, Table 3-6).

 The hazard severity was critical for average PM{2.5} sample concentrations.
 The results suggest that with repeated exposures above the marginal hazard severity threshold, it is plausible that development of chronic health conditions such as reduced lung function or exacerbated chronic bronchitis, chronic obstructive pulmonary disease (COPD), asthma, atherosclerosis, or other cardiopulmonary diseases could occur in generally healthy troops.
 Those with a history of asthma or cardiopulmonary disease are considered to be at particular risk.
 This guideline is an uncertain screening value - it is not a known health effects concentration.
-Since the average was above the marginal screening level, it is a bounded uncertainly and therefore a critical severity was chosen to be conservative (Reference 5, Table 3-12).
+Since the average was above the marginal screening level and the critical screening level isn't know, it is bounded uncertainly somewhere in that range and therefore a critical severity was chosen to be conservative (Reference 2, Table 3-12).